 The National Gallery of Canada is the giant glass structure located at 380 Sussex Drive across the street from Notre Dame Cathedral.

-As of the summer of 2021, admission to the museum cost were the following:
+As of the January 2022, admission to the museum cost the following:

 - Adults: $20